 However, a bar of gold is just as pinchable today as it was a century ago.

-As a result, the annual cost of holding a precious metal is eye-watering.
+As a result, the annual cost of holding a precious metal can be relatively high.

 Bullionbypost offers secure storage for £100,000 of gold for £760 per year.
 That’s a lump of gold bullion about the size of a smartphone.